manecosta/lncity-web/README.md

 # Server

-To check out the server code refer to:
+You can find the API code here:

 https://github.com/manecosta/lncity-api